 The Romberg Balance Test is one of the field sobriety tests that is used by law enforcement.
 To pass the test, the subject will need to have accurate understanding and function of motion, vision, and accurate perception of how your limbs move in the space around you.
 The good news is that this test is not standardized, which means that how it is administered can vary by individual.
 For this reason, the test’s results are often something that can be successfully contested in court.

 If you have been arrested and charged with an OWI, you need effective legal representation.
-The Michigan OWI defense attorneys at the Schwartz Law Group can provide you with the legal defense you need to help you through your OWI charge.
+The Michigan OWI defense attorneys at the Schwartz Criminal Defense Firm can provide you with the legal defense you need to help you through your OWI charge.
 Being charged with an OWI can lead to loss of your job or inability to gain employment.
 You could lose your driver’s license.
 All of these outcomes will negatively impact your life immensely, and you simply cannot risk it.

-To improve your chances of a successful defense, call the Schwartz Law Group today.
+To improve your chances of a successful defense, call the Schwartz Criminal Defense Firm today.
 We will discuss your situation with you during a free consultation with one of our resourceful and knowledgeable Michigan criminal defense attorneys.
 Call us today at (248) 266-8720.